 - In a large saucepan, bring the water, milk, oil and salt to a boil.
 Add flour all at once and stir until a smooth ball forms.
 Transfer to a large bowl; let stand for 5 minutes.

 - Beat on medium-high speed for 1 minute or until the dough softens.
-Add egg and lemon peel; beat for 1-2 minutes.
+Add egg and lemon zest; beat for 1-2 minutes.
 Set aside to cool.

 - Transfer strips to skillet and fry until golden brown on both sides.
 Drain on paper towels.
 Combine the sugar and cinnamon; sprinkle over fritters.
 Serve warm.